FSMA Files: Straight Talk from the Experts, Part 2

 Explanation: FDA modified the “farm” and “facility” definitions as part of the FSMA rulemakings, so some operations that previously were part of FDA’s database and are on the list of operations to inspect as facilities now qualify as farms.
 (Conversely, be aware that some operations that previously were considered as farms may now be considered facilities.)
 If you have concluded that your operation is a farm, you should ensure that your operation is no longer registered with FDA through its online registration system.

 If FDA representatives arrive to inspect your operation, first ask them the purpose of their inspection.
 If FDA is inspecting for compliance with either of the regulations that apply to registered facilities (i.e., Good Manufacturing Practices and Preventive Controls), you can politely explain that your operation is a farm, rather than a facility, so it should not be inspected for compliance with those rules.
 Also, consider keeping a brief document explaining your farm’s reasoning for why you fall under the farm, rather than the facility, definition.
-You could use this as talking points with FDA if the need arises and it always is good to commemorate your thinking.
+You could use this as talking points with FDA if the need arises and it always is good to memorize your thinking.

 Bear in mind that after your Produce Safety rule compliance date (which could be as soon as January 26, 2018, for a large business), FDA may be making a visit to perform an inspection of your compliance with that rule.